Juvenile Assault Defense Attorney

 In the state of Texas, the resulting injuries do not need to be serious.
 In the event there are serious injuries, there is a good chance the charges will be elevated from a misdemeanor to a felony.
 In either case, possible punishments can include:

 - Community Service / Anger Management Classes / Substance Abuse Treatment Programs

 - Restitution / Repayment

-If your child is facing a Juvenile Assault charge in Denton, Cooke, Wise, or the surrounding areas of North Texas, please contact Paine & Nolter, P.C.
-Attorneys and Counselors at Law at 940-382-400 or by filling out our online form.
+If your child is facing a Juvenile Assault charge in Denton, Cooke, Wise, or the surrounding areas of North Texas, please contact The Nolter Law Firm at 940-800-8025 or by filling out our online form.
 We offer free, no-risk consultations with appointment times in the early morning and weekends for your convenience.